Lead and serve the developmental needs of children in a school community

-The SC program is offered full-time or part-time in a cohort format.
+The School Counseling program is offered full-time or part-time in a cohort format.
 This serves to build a strong learning community for students and allows for a richer graduate education experience.
-A student in the program can expect an instructional approach that combines lecture, interactive problem-based learning, individual project work, and peer to peer discussion.
+A student in the program can expect an instructional approach that combines lecture, interactive problem-based learning, individual project work, and peer-to-peer discussion.

 The Clinical Mental Health Counseling and School Counseling Master of Arts programs are committed to educating counselors who will provide effective growth-oriented interventions, advocacy, and leadership when serving the needs of individuals in the many diverse communities in which they work and reside.

-The master’s degree in SC requires that a student complete 60 graduate credits (as outlined below) and pass a comprehensive exam administered during the final phase of the program.
+The master’s degree in School Counseling requires that a student complete 60 graduate credits (as outlined below) and pass a comprehensive exam administered during the final phase of the program.

 Fall Year 1